robertying/tunet-c/README.md

 # tunet-c

-C cli and library for Tsinghua University network login.
+C cli and library for Tsinghua University network authentication.

 Support `auth4`, `auth6`, `net`.

-**Installation on `OpenWrt` is also available**!
+Installation on `OpenWrt` is also available!

 ## Installation